 What Makes Senior Dog Food Different?

 Many older dogs develop food intolerances in later life, often due to exposure to ingredients which are regularly used in many dog food products.
 Therefore you may notice slightly different ingredients in senior dog food, including the use of rice or alternative meats such as turkey.
 It’s also a good idea to look out for foods that contain prebiotics, which can help the digestive system.

 The protein levels of senior dog food are often slightly higher than regular products in order to maintain the muscle mass of less active, older pets.
 On the opposite end of the scale, the calorie content should be lower as older animals are more susceptible to weight gain.
 It’s recommended that you check these statistics when choosing an appropriate food.

 Slight weight gain in older dogs is almost a given as they tend to be less active (although it’s obviously important to keep this to a minimum and have regular check-ups with your vet).
 However, more serious weight gain can enhance any joint problems which your pet may be suffering from after a lifetime of running, bounding and jumping.
 To maintain the health of your dog’s joints, look for food that contains glucosamine.

 Many senior dog food brands will readily promote the benefits they offer for older pets, with the majority being genuine and suitable for helping your canine friend in their later years.
-As well as the points mentioned above, there are other ingredients that you can look out for which can help:
+Which senior dog food is best can be largely down to the other ingredients, aside from those above.
+Try to look for: